chris-short/devopsish.com/content/post/077/index.md

 It is Memorial Day weekend here in the US.
 One thing we veterans get mildly irritated about is when citizens don't recognize the difference between Memorial Day and Veterans Day.
 Remember this: **we remember the fallen on Memorial Day.
 We thank veterans on Veterans Day**.

 [**Replicated: The modern way to ship and manage enterprise software**](https://www.replicated.com/)
-Replicated gives SaaS and software vendors a cloud-native platform for easily and securely deploying their applications inside customers’ data centers or VPC environments.
+Replicated gives SaaS and software vendors a cloud-native platform for easily and securely deploying their applications inside customers' data centers or VPC environments.
 Replicated provides tooling for automatic updates, license management, support, audit logs, LDAP integration and more.
 [Sign up for a free trial](https://vendor.replicated.com/) and get started now. *SPONSORED*

 [**Test Strategy for Microservices**](https://www.gocd.org/2018/05/08/continuous-delivery-microservices-test-strategy/)
 Testing microservices systems is significantly more nuanced and complex than testing a traditional monolithic application.
 Is traditional testing pyramids still relevant?
 How to verify overall system behavior?
 Check out our new post: Test Strategy for Microservices. *SPONSORED*